Multipartite entanglement and quantum error identification in $D$-dimensional cluster states: Introduction

-In this paper we address this challenge by focusing on cluster states, which can be realized as ground states of cluster Hamiltonians and belong to a class of states called graph states~\cite{PhysRevLett.86.910}.
+In this paper we address this challenge by focusing on cluster states, which can be realized as ground states of cluster Hamiltonians, and are sometimes referred to as graph states~\cite{PhysRevLett.86.910}.
 Cluster Hamiltonians can be expressed as a sum of local terms, known as stabilizers, and are commonly used to describe condensed matter systems.
 As we will explain, the degree of uniformity of these states are bounded by the support of the stabilizers, i.e. the size of the neighborhood that interacts with each qubit.
-The ground state of these Hamiltonians can be prepared exactly on quantum computers via shallow circuits of local unitary gates \cite{choo2018measurement,azses2020identification,smith2022crossing} Cluster states in one and two dimensions have been studied in the context of symmetry protected topological states of matter \cite{smacchia2011statistical,son2011quantum,azses2020identification}, and can be used in measurement based quantum computation and teleportation~\cite{briegel2009measurement,raussendorf2019computationally,NIELSEN2006147,azses2020identification,lee2022measurement}.
+The ground state of these Hamiltonians can be prepared exactly on quantum computers via shallow circuits of local unitary gates \cite{choo2018measurement,azses2020identification,smith2022crossing}.
+Cluster states in one and two dimensions have been studied in the context of symmetry protected topological states of matter~\cite{smacchia2011statistical,son2011quantum,azses2020identification}, and can be used in measurement based quantum computation and teleportation~\cite{briegel2009measurement,raussendorf2019computationally,NIELSEN2006147,azses2020identification,lee2022measurement}.

 We show that the cluster state in $D$-dimensions is $2D$-uniform.
+When considering the cluster state as a stabilizer QECC it has no logical qubits encoded.
 Despite of not containing a logical space, this state allows for quantum error detection of $D$ individual errors.
 This ability of error detection stems from a connection between $m$-uniformity and QECCs that allows us to employ these states for benchmarking errors that may act on up to $ \lfloor m/2 \rfloor $ qubits in current noisy-intermediate scale quantum computers~\cite{preskill2018quantumcomputingin}.
-We demonstrate this procedure experimentally on a real quantum computer for $D = 1$.
+We demonstrate this procedure on a real quantum computer for $D = 1$.
 Finally, we provide examples of $m-$uniform subspaces in which a finite logical space is encoded.